Medical contribution by Paul Shin, M.D., one of Shady Grove Fertility’s Board Certified Urologist.

 Does sperm go bad?
 In a word, no. Despite the added challenges in achieving pregnancy and the higher risk of autism spectrum disorders, most older fathers go on to achieve normal pregnancies in a timely manner.
 The central theme of earlier testing and urologic evaluation can improve a couple’s chances of success.

-A semen analysis is often recommended to evaluate a man’s reproductive potential.
-The parameters that are evaluated are the volume, concentration, pH (level of acidity), motility, progression, consistency, shape, total motile sperm count, and the presence or absence of white, red blood cells, or immature sperm.
-At Shady Grove Fertility, we are proud to have a full-time, board certified, fellowship trained reproductive urologist on our medical team to help diagnose, treat, and overcome male factor infertility.
+A semen analysis is often often recommended to evaluate a man’s reproductive potential.
+The main parameters that are evaluated are the volume, concentration, pH (level of acidity), motility, progression, consistency, shape, total motile sperm count, and the presence other cells.
+At Shady Grove Fertility, we are proud to have our own board certified, fellowship trained reproductive urologists to help patients diagnose, treat, and ultimately overcome male factor infertility.